Updated 16 hours ago

 The solar panels themselves are the key elements of a solar power system - they’re what produces the electricity!
 All solar systems, no matter the type, will have solar panels.

 Solar panels are made up of solar cells made of silicon that are wired together to make solar modules.
+Some of the best solar panel brands include Qcells, Silfab Solar, and JA Solar.

 Solar inverter

-Inverters are the mechanisms that convert the direct current (DC) produced by the solar panels into the alternating current (AC) that homes require.
+Solar inverters are the mechanisms that convert the direct current (DC) produced by the solar panels into the alternating current (AC) that homes require.

 Inverters come in three types:

-1. String inverters: They are the least expensive, but can be inefficient.
+1. String inverters: They are the least expensive but can be inefficient.
 This is because there is potential production loss if there is shading on the roof.

-2. Microinverters: These inverters are more expensive, and are attached to each solar panel, allowing for smooth operations even when some panels are shaded.
+2. Microinverters: These inverters are more expensive and are attached to each solar panel, allowing for smooth operations even when some panels are shaded.

 3. Power optimizers: Installed in each panel, they optimize the DC output of each PV module, which then goes on to a string inverter for conversion to AC power.
-They are less expensive than microinverters, but slightly more expensive than string inverters.
+They are less expensive than microinverters but slightly more expensive than string inverters.

 Solar racking